0xbinder/0xbinder.github.io/content/posts/buffer-overflow-01/index.md

 Incorrect Password!
 Failed to log in as Admin (authorised=0) :(
 ```

-## 0verwriting local variables in the stack
+## overwriting local variables in the stack
 Let's try entering a long random data and see what's happens
 ```shell
 ~/Documents/coding/c$ ./login